Eligibility and Benefits of Refugee Status

 Eligibility for Refugee Status

-- You have not already resettled in another country
+- You have not already resettled in another country; and

 You must receive a referral to the U.S. Refugee Admissions Program (USRAP) for consideration as a refugee.
 If you receive a referral, you will receive help filling out your application and then be interviewed abroad by a USCIS officer who will determine whether you are eligible for refugee resettlement.
 If you are a refugee in the United States and want your family members who are abroad to join you, you may file Form I-730, Refugee/Asylee Relative Petition, for your spouse and unmarried children under 21.
 You must file within two years of your arrival to the United States unless there are humanitarian reasons to excuse this deadline.